jacomyal/domino.js/README.md

 And that's it: Any time one flag is updated, the list will automatically be refreshed, and the event "listUpdated" dispatched.

-*The different methods you can call from the hacks' methods are described in the section **Scopes management**.*
+*The different methods you can call from the hacks are described in the **Scopes management** section.*

 ## Services: